ess-dmsc/essdaq/README.md

 - update `conan`, `EFU` and `DAQuiri` to latest versions

 ## Before you start
 The only package you should need to install on a fresh system is `git`.
-If you intend to commit changes, now is also the time to configure your `ssh` or whatever other authentication credentials to work with `github`.
+If you intend to commit changes, now is also the time to configure your `ssh` to work with `github`.
+If you can authenticate to github with ssh, the necessary projects will be cloned accordingly and you will be able to commit changes to those projects.

 ## First install
-Just run `./install.sh` and answer the simple questions
+Just run `./install.sh` and answer the simple questions.

+In the `/config` directory, rename one of the `system_*.sh` files to `system.sh` and modify to your liking.
+The default one for everything running on `localhost` is a good start for a single-machine configuration.
+You may need to specify the name of the network interface to be able to run `efu/netstats.sh`.

 ## At any later point
 Just run `./update.sh` and answer the simple questions